mikesturm/ed/todaycard.md

 - The "P" and "E" columns to the far right should be only big enough to fit a single-digit number in each, but not bigger.
 You'll want as much space to the left of them as you can have.

-- The back of the card (without lines) will remain blank for now.

 ## Fill Out Your First Card